naevatec/ov2-ha-recorder/README.md

 ## For the impatient
 To quickly try this service just do the following: ssh into your OpenVidu server and clone this repository, then execute the replace_recorder.sh that will do:
 * Remove the non-HA OpenVidu Docker image
-* Pull the new HA recorder for OpenVidu Docker image and tag it as the non-HA one
+* Build the new HA recorder for OpenVidu Docker image and tag it as the non-HA one
-* Restart your OpenVidu server normally, then the HA recorder image will be used
+* Is not necessary to restart your OpenVidu, as soon as the new image is ready, this will be used by OpenVidu

 ## HA Recorder